Augustus

 Famous People Named Augustus

-Etymology and Meaning of the Name Augustus
+Etymology & Meaning of the Name Augustus

-Latin Origin and Meaning
+Latin Origin & Meaning

 The Latin word “augustus” is itself derived from “augere,” whiich means “to increase.”
-This is fitting, as the name Augustus was often given to those who were seen as increasing the power and prestige of Rome.
+This is fitting, as the name Augustus was often given to those who were seen as increasing the power & prestige of Rome.

-Greek and German Influence
+Greek & German Influence

-While Augustus is primarily a Latin name, it has also been influenced by Greek and Germanic languages.
+While Augustus is primarily a Latin name, it has also been influenced by Greek & Germanic languages.
 In Greek, the name Sebastos was used as a translation of the title Augustus.
 This name means “revered” or “venerable.”

 Use of Augustus as a Surname